Skip to content

 Mailing list

-Once your group is created, you and all group members can communicate via the email address <monprojet>@listes.limos.fr.
+Once your group is created, you (and all group members) can communicate via the email address <myproject>@listes.limos.fr

-The template mentioned below is being drafted and not yet finalized.
+The template mentioned below is currently being drafted and is not yet finalized

-Data Management Plans (DMP or PGD in French) are documents allowing researchers to define a plan for properly managing project data.
+Data Management Plans (DMP) are documents that allow researchers to define a plan for properly managing project data.

 Writing a DMP is mandatory in certain cases, such as for ANR projects.